RobertTheSable/ttf2bpp/Readme.md

 The Unicode block name must correspon to the block's "blk" attribute in the [Unicode Character Database](https://www.unicode.org/Public/UCD/latest/ucdxml/).
+See [the specification](https://www.unicode.org/reports/tr42/#d1e2881) for the list of block names.

 ### Convert a font to 2BPP format based on two Unicode blocks